How Georgia's Senate runoff between Walker and Warnock works

 Unlike in 2020, only one of those Georgia seats is up this year.
 In defeating Republican Sen. David Perdue, Ossoff was elected to a full six-year term and won’t be up for reelection until 2026.

-Whether Georgia becomes winner-take-all a second straight time will depend on Arizona and Nevada, where Republicans are trying to oust Democratic incumbents.
+Whether Georgia becomes winner-take-all a second straight time will depend on Nevada, where Republican Adam Laxalt is trying to oust Democratic incumbent Sen. Catherine Cortez Masto.
+She would need to retain her seat to make Georgia’s runoff anything less than the race that decides the Senate.

 WHO’S WEIGHING IN?